Notre Place: History

 The song was originally written by Paul Demers and François Dubé in 1989 to celebrate the coming into effect of the French Language Services Act into Ontario law, guaranteeing government services in the French language across 26 designated regions of the province.
 The song was recorded by Demers with Robert Paquette and the band Hart-Rouge, and first presented to the public at the Queen Elizabeth Theatre in Toronto, where the Grand Gala organised by the Fondation franco-ontarienne and TFO was taking place.

-The song's popularity within the Franco-Ontarian community grew, and it became an important rallying call during the SOS Montfort protests of the late 1990s.
+The song's popularity within the Franco-Ontarian community grew, and it became an important rallying call during the S.O.S.
+Montfort protests of the late 1990s.

 In September 2016, a French-language Catholic primary school in Orléans was opened, being named École élémentaire catholique Notre-Place in honour of the song.
 In October 2016, the Francophone Assembly of Ontario held a minute of silence after Demers died of lung cancer.

 On 2 March 2017, the Legislative Assembly of Ontario passed a bill granting the song official status as the Franco-Ontarian national anthem.
 The bill had been introduced by Liberal Glengarry-Prescott-Russell MPP Grant Crack, and was unanimously adopted by the Assembly.

 In 2018, a monument to francophonie was inaugurated in Queen's Park in front of the Legislative Assembly.
 The monument was named after the song.